Follow:

 Removing excess plants and maintaining a consistent color theme around your garden will greatly enhance the visual appeal and also be easier to maintain.
 While it sounds like a lot of work, it’s a crucial step in helping you regain control over your garden space.

-Your garden debris might make your outdoor space look messy, but it’s actually a great opportunity to create natural mulch.
+One of the first priorities for tidying up your garden is to do some regular deadheading.
+Additionally, garden debris might make your outdoor space look messy, but it’s actually a great opportunity to create natural mulch.
 Before you gather up everything and throw it in a compost bin, you could consider repurposing it as natural mulch.
 Whether it’s fallen leaves or grass clippings, everything can be used to enrich your garden soil and suppress weeds.

 After mowing your lawn, gather up all of the grass clippings and recycle them as mulch.
 Bag them up together with your fallen leaves, and shred anything large such as twigs and branches.
 Layer it around your plants, but be careful not to pile it up against stems and trunks.
 This will help suppress weeds, retain moisture, and even regulate soil temperature.